-Garrett Hedlund Reportedly Arrested For Public Intoxication - E!
+Garrett Hedlund Arrested For Public Intoxication - E!
 Online

-Garrett Hedlund was arrested for public intoxication over the weekend, according to TMZ.
+Garrett Hedlund was arrested for public intoxication over the weekend.

-The Country Strong actor reportedly taken into custody in Franklin County, Tenn. on Saturday, Jan.
-22, and charged with the misdemeanor with his bond was set at $2,100, per the outlet.
-The Franklin County Sheriff's Office confirmed to E!
-News that Hedlund was released on Sunday, Jan.
-23. E!
-News has reached out to the office's media officer but has not heard back.
+Deputy Sheriff Michael Bell of the Franklin County Sheriff's Office confirms to E!
+News that the Country Strong actor was taken into custody in on Saturday, Jan.
+22, and charged with the misdemeanor.
+Hedlund was released on Sunday, Jan.
+23, after posting his $1200 bail.
+His next court date is set for March 28.

 A rep for Hedlund could not be reached for comment.